 Construction of a Variable Resistor

-- This resistor has a resistive component and a moveable wiper that move on the resistive element.
+- This resistor has a resistive component and a movable wiper that moves on the resistive element.
 The resistive element can be in the shape of a thin layer deposited on a ceramic or plastic substrate.
-The resistive elements can be varied through change the length or thickness of resistive material or by varying the pitch of wire also wire dia
+The resistive elements can be varied by changing the length or thickness of the resistive material or by varying the pitch of the wire, also the wire diameter.

-- The fixed terminal are mostly created with metallic substances like copper or brass and attached at endpoints of resistive elements.
+- The fixed terminals are mostly created with metallic substances like copper or brass and attached at endpoints of resistive elements.

-- Wiper has a connection with one fixed terminal and the resistance value between the wiper and other fixed pints changes with the movement of the wiper
+- • The wiper has a connection with one fixed terminal, and the resistance value between the wiper and other fixed points changes with the movement of the wiper.

-- Variables resistors can be designed in differnt shapes and sizes on the base of users.
-These resistors are designed to use in PCB boards and also for panel mounting.
-They come with differnt resistance values power ratings and other features according to use.
+- Variable resistors can be designed in different shapes and sizes on the basis of users.
+These resistors are designed to be used in PCB boards and also for panel mounting.
+They come with different resistance values, power ratings, and other features according to use.

 Operation Principles of Variable Resistors